AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-11-28-subtle-web-accessibility-issues.md

 Audit your website and identify areas of the user interface that have lots of interactive elements or links and that momentarily trap the user's focus in a region of content.
 Users should be able to skip these so they can jump around your site more easily.

+{% aside %}
-> **Note**: The benefit of using [multiple skip links](https://webaim.org/techniques/skipnav/#multiple) is debatable.
+  **Note**: The benefit of using [multiple skip links](https://webaim.org/techniques/skipnav/#multiple) is debatable.
 Personally, I like to use them, but one could argue that each skip navigation link is, ironically, *one more link* that a user has to tab through.
 I'd say the benefits outweigh the costs if you have lots of links bunched together.
+{% endaside %}

 ## 4. Images Are Used in Place of Text